deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 ...He’d come across as a disappointed teacher.

 He had, however, singled out one non-Deathworlder ship for praise.
-The Rauwryhr heavy escort *Fearless* had lived up to its name and held the line alongside the *Caledonia,* even supporting the human ship with an injection of surplus power via some kind of shield-based transfer.
+The Rauwryhr heavy escort *Fearless* had lived up to its name and held the line alongside the *Caledonia,* even supporting the Human ship with an injection of surplus power via some kind of shield-based transfer.

-The *Fearless’* shipmaster visibly swelled with pride as the galaxy’s most fearsome military leader commended his leadership and the courage of his crew.
+The *Fearless’s* shipmaster visibly swelled with pride as the galaxy’s most fearsome military leader commended his leadership and the courage of his crew.
 In the end, however, Henenwgwyr couldn’t help but suspect that flattering the Rauwryhr was part of the plan.
 Daar had a reputation for impeccable honesty, of course…

 …Which made the following attempt at interrogating his motives the capstone of an already ignominious day.